-NCOS: How to Configure Remote Administration on a Cradlepoint Router
+NCOS: How to Configure Remote Administration on a Cradlepoint Device

 Products Supported: All Series 3 router models and access points.
-See Identify Cradlepoint Products to identify your router.
+See Identify Cradlepoint Products to identify your device.

-NCOS Version: 6.0.0 - for information on upgrading NCOS Versions, click here.
+NCOS Version: 6.0.0 - for information on upgrading NCOS Versions, see Firmware Policy FAQ.

-This articles provides step-by-step instructions for configuring remote administration (also called remote management) on a Series 3 Cradlepoint router.
+This articles provides step-by-step instructions for configuring remote administration (also called remote management) on a Series 3 Cradlepoint device.*

-When remote web administration is enabled, it allows access to the Cradlepoint router's administration web pages from the Internet.
-With it disabled, the admin website can only be accessed by a client on the local network.
+When remote web administration is enabled, it allows access to the Cradlepoint device's administration web pages from the Internet.
+When remote web administration is disabled, the admin website can only be accessed by a client on the local network.

 Note: A publicly routable IP address is required for remote administration of Cradlepoint devices.
 See How to determine if you have a publicly routable IP address for more information.